xpack/web-jekyll/pages/core/xpm/install.md

 0.5.0
 ```

-### Using an out of date Node
+### Using an out of date Node.js

-Ignoring the recommendation to use the LTS version of Node and
+Ignoring the recommendation to use the LTS version of Node.js and
 insisting on using the one provided by the distribution usually results in
 errors like this: